shutter-network/shutter-dao/README.md

 Please upload the generated files in a PR.

-You can do this by executing the following commands (outside of this repository):
+You can do this by forking the above repo and then executing the following commands (outside of this repository):

 ```
-git clone git@github.com:shutter-network/shutter-dao-deployment-artifacts.git
+git clone git@github.com:<<YOUR_FORK_OF_SHUTTER_DAO_DEPLOYMENT_ARTIFACTS>>.git
 cd shutter-dao-deployment-artifacts
-git checkout -b <<YOUR_BRANCH_NAME>>
 cp -a <<PATH_TO_SHUTTER_DAO_REPOSITORY>>/deployments .
 git add deployments
 git commit -m "Shutter DAO deployment by <<YOUR_NAME>>"
-git push -u origin <<YOUR_BRANCH_NAME>>
+git push -u origin main
 ```

-This will create a new branch in the `shutter-dao-deployment-artifacts` repository and push the deployment artifacts to it.
+This will create a new commit in your fork of the `shutter-dao-deployment-artifacts` repository and push the deployment artifacts to it.
 Please open a PR with this branch against the `main` branch of the `shutter-dao-deployment-artifacts` repository.